http://oedb.org/library/features/50_terrific_nap_hacks_every_college_student_should_know

 Pouring sugar is the same except that it's poured straight out of the pan into molds.
 You can purchase molds or cast your own out of plasticene, which is found in most hobby stores.

+| Blown sugar is similar except that a small tube is used to blow bubbles into the hot sugar mixture, very similar to glass blowing.
 Sugar sculptures made with these techniques are quite impressive.
 Give it a try if you consider yourself more advanced, but be aware that it's common for newbies to burn themselves working with the hot sugar.
-Most gingerbread house decorations can be formed much more easily with the other techniques listed here.
+Most gingerbread house decorations can be formed much more easily with the other techniques listed here. |

 http://www.gingerbread-house-heaven.com/edible-clay.html